|

 leaders and educators along with teaching selected

-Seth Eisenberg is President and CEO of PAIRS Foundation, a leading national TRAINER, and Project Director of the federally-funded PAIRS Relationship Skills for Strong South Florida Families grant project.
+Seth Eisenberg is President/CEO of PAIRS Foundation and a leading national trainer in the field of marriage and relationship education.
+From 2006-2011, Mr. Eisenberg served as Project Director of the federally-funded PAIRS Relationship Skills for Strong South Florida Families grant project, which received $5 million in funding from the U.S. Department of Health and Human Services, Administration for Children and Families.

-Prior to joining PAIRS, Eisenberg served as executive director of a New York-based national Jewish organization, working closely with the highest levels of government both in the U.S. and Israel.
-In that capacity, he served as a member of the prestigious Conference of Presidents of Major American Jewish organizations.
-He is a past president of Junior Achievement, a nationwide economic education program serving hundreds of thousands of high school students, and former vice president of USTrading Corporation.
-He also served as editor of COMMUNITY newspaper for two years and as a reporter covering Capitol Hill for Washington Radio and Press Bureau.
-He is the former At-Large chair of the National Writers Union and elected regional official of the United Auto Workers Technical, Office, and Professional Division.
+Prior to joining PAIRS, Mr. Eisenberg served as executive director of a New York-based national Jewish organization, working closely with the highest levels of government both in the U.S. and Israel.
+He is a past national president of Junior Achievement, a nationwide economic education program serving hundreds of thousands of high school students, and former vice president of USTrading Corporation.
+He has also worked extensively as a journalist, including serving as editor of COMMUNITY newspaper, reporter covering Capitol Hill for the nationally-syndicated Washington Radio and Press Service, and authored over 200 articles.

-Eisenberg is an active member of the South Florida community, where he has served on the Board of the YMCA, chaired the annual Partners with Youth Scholarship and Heroes of the Red Cross campaigns, coached youth athletics, and advised various public and private enterprises, including the Daniel Cantor Wultz Foundation (www.dcwfoundation.org), the Israel Voices Project (www.israelvoices.org), which he co-founded in 2006, and 411-KIDS, a volunteer organization he established to help homeless youth living on the streets of South Florida.
+As an active member of the South Florida community, Mr. Eisenberg has served on the Board of the YMCA, chaired the annual Partners with Youth Scholarship and Heroes of the Red Cross campaigns, coached youth athletics, and advised various public and private enterprises.

 Eisenberg's work and interests have been widely featured in the media, including interviews, appearances, articles and letters in: New York Times, Jerusalem Post, South Florida Sun-Sentinel, Miami Herald, Boston Herald, Boston Globe, International Herald Tribune, Wall Street Journal, Washington Times, Charleston Gazette, San Diego Union-Tribune, Omaha World-Herald, Associated Press, Orlando Sentinel, Toronto Star, Baltimore Sun, Chicago Tribune, Tampa Tribune, Times of London, Haaretz, ABC-TV, NBC-TV, MSNBC and many others.

-Eisenberg, his wife, and three sons live in Weston, Florida.
+Eisenberg, his wife, and three sons live in North Miami Beach, Florida.
 His hobbies include tennis, chess, photography, sports, and technology.

 A